betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 and streaking across the lunar horizon at over 2,000 feet/second, their DSKY went blank for several seconds.
 The descent engine was still burning to slow their velocity.
 They could see the surface approaching out the windows.
 But their computer, which controlled the whole show, blanked out.
-In hundreds of simulations, neither Niel nor Buzz had ever seen this program alarm.
+In hundreds of simulations, neither Niel nor Buzz had ever been confronted with this situaton.
 In fact, most software developers at MIT had never seen it.
 But, one did; Jack Garman.
 At Gene Kranz' behest, in the months before the Apollo 11 launch, Jack audited AGC software and compiled a cheat sheet of every possible error code the AGC could produce, their meanings and what their impact would be depending on when they occurred during landing.
 After consulting his